sebastian-hofstaetter/teaching/introduction-to-information-retrieval/lectures/Lecture 1 - Lecture Notes.md

 	"Find the needle in the haystack!"

 For now lets assume we deal with a static set (collection) of text documents.
-And the documents only have on body field that we want to search in.
+And the documents only have one field that we want to search in.

 The next challenge: How can an algorithm decide/describe/model this relevance?
 E.g. Does a document satisfy the information need of the user and does it help complete the user’s task?